keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/metrics/v1alpha3/_index.md

-OperatorValue represents the value the result will be compared to
+OperatorValue represents the value to which the result is compared

 _Appears in:_
 - [Operator](#operator)